Paulkelvin/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script here prings the absolute path name of a working directory
+This displays the contents of a working direcotry in long format